aiidateam/aiida-core/docs/source/install/details/os.rst

 Mac OS X
 --------

-For Mac OS it is adviced to use the `Homebrew`_ package manager.
+For Mac OS we recommend using the `Homebrew`_ package manager.
 If you have not installed Homebrew yet, you can do so with the following command:

 .. code-block:: bash